Iris pontica: Description

 It is known as the smallest Spuria iris.
 It is related to Iris sintenisii and Iris graminea but it is very distinct from them.

-It has a short, thick, woody, branching rhizomes.
-That measure 0.4–1.0 cm in diameter.
+It has short, thick, woody, branching rhizomes that measure 0.4–1.0 cm in diameter.
 They normally grown at 3–5 cm deep in the soil.

 The branching and creeping habit creates tufts of plants.

 It has foliage which is similar in form to Iris graminea.
-It has 2–5 basal leaves, that are narrow, linear, lanceolate, slightly glaucous and grass-like.
+It has 2–5 basal leaves that are narrow, linear, lanceolate, slightly glaucous and grass-like.
 They grow up to 10–45 cm long and 2–5 mm wide.
 The leaves can be 3 times as long as the stem.
 They have prominent ribs or veining.

 It has very short stem, 1–4 cm long.
 In total, with the flower, peduncle and stem, the plant can reach up to 10 cm tall.

 The stems or peduncle hold 1 (or 2 rarely) terminal (top of stem) flowers, in late spring, or early summer, between April and June.

 The stems have 2 green, lanceolate, membranous spathes (leaves of the flower bud), that are 40–70 mm long.

 The flowers have a slight scent, which is rare for most spuria irises, and they can be up 5–7 cm in diameter, and come in shades of violet-blue, violet, purple, or purple-reddish.

 It has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals, known as the 'standards'.
 The falls are sub-orbicular or obovate.
 They have a yellow, yellow-greenish or white centre patch that is veined with violet, reddish-brown or brown.
-They have very narrow dark purple claws (section closest to the stem).
-Measuring up to 45–55 mm long and 15–18 mm wide.
+They have very narrow dark purple claws (section closest to the stem) measuring up to 45–55 mm long and 15–18 mm wide.
 The single coloured (violet-blue to blue) standards are oblanceolate and unguiculate (clawed shaped).
-They also have a dark purple claws.
-Measuring 35–50 mm long and 8–12 mm wide.
+They also have a dark purple claws measuring 35–50 mm long and 8–12 mm wide.

 It has a long perianth tube, but it is difficult to measure because of the slender, beaked ovary.
 It is estimated to be between 2 and 5 cm long.
 It has a bronze-purple or purple carinate (ridged), recurved (up turned at the front edge) style branch, which has two violet-blue teeth.
-It also has a 2 lobed stigma, yellow filaments, azure anthers and cylindrical ovary.
+It also has a 2-lobed stigma, yellow filaments, azure anthers and cylindrical ovary.

-After the iris has flowered, it produces an ellipsoid, seed capsule, 1.5–2.5 cm long, with 6 ridges, between May and August.
-Inside the capsule, are reddish brown to brown, pyriform (pear shaped) or globose seeds, which have a papery testa (coating).
+After the iris has flowered, it produces an ellipsoid seed capsule, 1.5–2.5 cm long, with 6 ridges, between May and August.
+Inside the capsule are reddish brown to brown pyriform (pear-shaped) or globose seeds, which have a papery testa (coating).

 Genetics

-As most irises are diploid, having two sets of chromosomes.
-This can be used to identify hybrids and classification of groupings.
+As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

-It has a chromosome count: 2n=72.
+It has a chromosome count of 2n=72.